 12.5.4 Storage

-Containers will be stored in an appropriate storage area set up by Waste Generator Services Group in accordance with CP3-WM-1037.
+Containers will be stored in an appropriate storage area set up by Waste Generator Services Group in accordance with CP3-WM-1037, Generation and Temporary Storage of Waste Materials.

 Waste also may be stored within the area of contamination.